What to do about sweaty feet? Causes, Symptoms and Tips

 If sweaty feet persist or are accompanied by other serious symptoms such as pain or infections, it is important to seek professional advice.

-A doctor or podiatrist can provide additional treatments and solutions.
+A doctor or podiatrist can offer additional treatments and solutions.